Do you ever feel like God just loves you because that’s something He does for everyone, not because He actually likes you?

 We’re going to talk about agape and phileo, since those are the two used in the Bible.
 Together, agape and the root word agapao appear a total of 263 times in the New Testament.
 Philos and the closely related word phileo are used only 54 times, though it also appears in several compound words like philadelphos (brotherly love) and philostorgos (family love).

 It would be pretty easy to look at these numbers and say agape is the most important kind of love in the Bible.
 And considering it’s the word used in the phrase, “God is love,” I’d say that’s a pretty good description.
 It’s also the word for love that’s defined in 1 Corinthians 13.
-There isn’t any other word gets such a thorough analysis in scripture.
+There isn’t any other word that gets such a thorough analysis in scripture.
 But maybe our emphasis on agape, even though it’s correct, comes at the expense of a good understanding of another important word, phileo.

 Do You Love Me?